Jean-Paul Sartre: Later life and death

 Sartre's and de Beauvoir's grave in 2016, with a new gravestone.
 Note the Metro tickets left by visitors.

 In 1975, when asked how he would like to be remembered, Sartre replied:

 I would like [people] to remember Nausea, [my plays] No Exit and The Devil and the Good Lord, and then my two philosophical works, more particularly the second one, Critique of Dialectical Reason.
 Then my essay on Genet, Saint Genet. ...
 If these are remembered, that would be quite an achievement, and I don't ask for more.
 As a man, if a certain Jean-Paul Sartre is remembered, I would like people to remember the milieu or historical situation in which I lived, ... how I lived in it, in terms of all the aspirations which I tried to gather up within myself.

 Sartre's physical condition deteriorated, partially because of the merciless pace of work (and the use of amphetamines) he put himself through during the writing of the Critique and a massive analytical biography of Gustave Flaubert (The Family Idiot), both of which remained unfinished.
 He had hypertension, and became almost completely blind in 1973.
 Sartre was a notorious chain smoker, which could also have contributed to the deterioration of his health.

 Sartre died on 15 April 1980 in Paris from pulmonary edema.
 He had not wanted to be buried at Père-Lachaise Cemetery between his mother and stepfather, so it was arranged that he be buried at Montparnasse Cemetery.
 At his funeral on Saturday, 19 April, 50,000 Parisians descended onto boulevard du Montparnasse to accompany Sartre's cortege.
 The funeral started at "the hospital at 2:00 p.m., then filed through the fourteenth arrondissement, past all Sartre's haunts, and entered the cemetery through the gate on the Boulevard Edgar Quinet".
 Sartre was initially buried in a temporary grave to the left of the cemetery gate.
 Four days later the body was disinterred for cremation at Père-Lachaise Cemetery, and his ashes were reburied at the permanent site in Montparnasse Cemetery, to the right of the cemetery gate.

-Thought
+Philosophy

+Existentialism

 Sartre's primary idea is that people, as humans, are "condemned to be free".
 He explained, "This may seem paradoxical because condemnation is normally an external judgment which constitutes the conclusion of a judgment.
 Here, it is not the human who has chosen to be like this.
 There is a contingency of human existence.
 It is a condemnation of their being.
 Their being is not determined, so it is up to everyone to create their own existence, for which they are then responsible.
 They cannot not be free, there is a form of necessity for freedom, which can never be given up."